jodal/comics/docs/development.rst

     Use comics time zone to crawl the correct current date.
 ``comics.aggregator.command``
     Use comic week schedule to crawl less often on non-schedule days.
+``comics.core.models``
+    Replace Strip.filename with an ImageField, and add fields for image height and width.
 ``comics.core.utils.navigation``
     Unit test and refactor.